msys2/msys2.github.io/web/wiki/Devtopics.md

 What to do to get them:

-- respond to them on IRC, Gitter, ML, handle their bug reports and contributions on GitHub in a timely fashion
+- respond to them on IRC, Matrix, ML, handle their bug reports and contributions on GitHub in a timely fashion
 - good documentation helps with frequent inquiries, automated checks help with code reviews
 - get money and pay people?
 - other ideas?